 Your web host can install it directly onto your account if you went with the managed account option.

-Think of WordPress like a frame of a house.
-All you have to do is add some drywall, floors and finishing touches versus starting a house build completely from scratch.
+Think of WordPress like the frame of a house.
+All you have to do is add some drywall, floors and finishing touches.

 Without content management systems like WordPress, we’d all have to become expert coders to manage even the simplest website.